| Title: | Soundscape Background Noise, Power, and Saturation |

 Value

-A data frame containing the saturation values for all time bins of the inputed file
+A vector containing the saturation values for all time bins of the inputted file

 References